Welcome to VonMax’s Primitive Strings, Custom Cigar Box Guitars, Ukuleles and More!

-A life-long music lover and American History buff, VonMax’s fascination with Americana, Folk, and Blues has come full circle from one who enjoys listening and playing, to one who now builds these unique instruments for others to learn and enjoy.
+A life-long music lover and American History buff, VonMax’s fascination with Americana, Folk, and Blues has come full circle from one who enjoys listening and playing, to one who now builds these unique examples of primitive Americana instruments for others to learn and enjoy.

 These instruments take us back to a time when Americans didn’t have the luxury of music stores nearby.
 But in almost every city or town in the 1840’s, one could find discarded cigar boxes.
 Solid wood and hollow in the center these boxes were formed in to guitars and violins (fiddles), banjos and mandolins.
 The music from these instruments could be heard in camps during the Civil War as Union and Confederate soldiers would sit around their campfires and entertain themselves with song.